 The district has established a list of qualified professionals in private practice or employees of other public agencies to whom parents may go to secure an independent evaluation.
 This list of independent evaluators which includes professionals in all areas of a child’s suspected disability can be obtained from the Special Education Department.
 Any evaluator used must possess current license or certification from the New York State Education Department in the area of evaluation.

-When an independent educational evaluation is requested and approved by the school, and an independent evaluator is selected by the parent whether or not the evaluator is from the approved list, it then becomes the responsibility of that professional to contact the school to arrange for payment, dates of classroom visitations, and discussions with school staff.
+When an independent educational evaluation is requested and approved by the District, and an independent evaluator is selected by the parent/caregiver, whether or not the evaluator is from the approved list, it then becomes the responsibility of that professional to contact the school to arrange for payment, dates of classroom visitations, and discussions with school staff.

 Adoption date: May 27, 1997